nonumber1989/insight/README.md

 Insight is works with backend RESTful service [Reaper](https://github.com/nonumber1989/reaper) This project use ionic technology and support Android,IOS and other Mobile platform.
-Developers and learn Angularjs to start.
+Developers can learn Angularjs to start.

 ## Build &  Development